 Q. What is the tournament status?

-for teams to play in the 2018 tournament.
-There is room for individuals in the Player Pool
+for teams to play in the 2020 tournament.
+There may still be room for a few individuals in the Player Pool

 Q. What is the team fee?

 A. Fee for 2019 remains $155 per player.
 We supply baseballs, beverages,